jh1993/UnderusedOptions/README.txt

 - Arcane Credit now instead lasts 2 turns (starting from the next turn) with only 50% chance to refund 1 spell charge.
 Duration can be extended by Permanence.

 Faestone:
+- Now counts as a unique minion for the purpose of Conjure Memories.
 - Using a mana potion now resurrects the faestone if it's dead.

 Ghostfire:
 - Fire ghosts now have 100% dark resistance, to not anti-synergize with ghostfire tormentors.

 Hibernation:
-- Now also works on nature minions.
+- Now also works on nature and ice minions.
 - For every 100 ice resistance a minion has above 100, it will be healed each turn for the same amount.
 An excess of less than 100 instead has a chance to heal the minion.

 Holy Water:
 - Affected allies also deal 2 holy or ice damage once to all enemies in a radius equal to the number of SH they have, even if their SH are maxed out.
 Holy damage from this skill cannot trigger itself.
 Cost increased to 5 SP.

 Spider Spawning:
-- Now also gives spider minions +100 poison resistance.
+- Now also gives newly-summoned spider minions +100 poison resistance.

 Unholy Alliance:
 - Now retroactively applies to already summoned minions, including when a minion's tags change.